 You’re in for a treat on the hike into Kokanee Glacier Cabin.
-Set in the breathtaking Selkirk Mountains in Kokanee Glacier Provincial Park, the hike delivers non-stop views for most of its 8.5 kilometre length.
-Even if you can’t score a reservation at the cabin, you can still do the hike as an out and back day trip or you camp on a first come first served basis at the Kaslo Creek Campground, just a 10 minute walk from the cabin.
+Set in the breathtaking Selkirk Mountains in Kokanee Glacier Provincial Park, the hike delivers non-stop views for most of its 8.5 km length.
+Even if you can’t score a reservation at the cabin, you can still do the hike past Kokanee Lake to the cabin as an out and back day trip or you camp on a first come, first served basis at the Kaslo Creek Campground, just a 10 minute walk from the cabin.

-Getting to the Gibson Lake Trailhead for the Kokanee Cabin hike
+Getting to the Gibson Lake Trailhead for the Kokanee Glacier Cabin hike

-To reach the trailhead drive 19 kilometres north from Nelson on Highway 3A.
-Turn left onto Kokanee Glacier Park Road and follow it for 16 kilometres until it reaches Gibson Lake.
+The Gibson Lake trailhead is one of the easiest trailheads to get to in the Kootenay Rockies.
+To reach the trailhead drive 19 km north from Nelson on Highway 3A.
+Turn left onto Kokanee Glacier Park Road and follow it for 16 km until it reaches Gibson Lake.

 The road is rough in places and may be a problem but only if your car has very little clearance.
 Along the way you will pass the Old Growth Recreation Trail.
 I know several people at the cabin wondered if they were on the right road as there’s almost no signage.
 You’ll be climbing for most of its length.